Aug 3, 2021

 Let’s take a look at a simple example of how to calculate ARR:

-• Your customer subscribes to a 1-year contract with monthly billing of $100 per month.
+• Your customer subscribes to a one-year contract with monthly billing of $100 per month.

 How the customer is billed is really irrelevant to this formula.
 What is most important is the value of the contractual commitment.
 In this case, the customer is contracted for a year at a total value of 12 x $100.